PierreBedoucha/js-infrastructure/1_npm-install/README.md

 * Examine changes to node_modules directory and package.json

 ## Test a node module
-`http-server .\web -p 9500`
+`http-server -p 9500`
-Open web browser on http://localhost:9500/ and verify you receive a html page with followin text: Welcome to this awesome page
+Open web browser on http://localhost:9500/ and verify you receive a html page with following text: Welcome to this awesome page